ZEN FROM THE PERSPECTIVE OF QUANTUM MECHANICS – 10

 According to Jung, the collective unconscious is a universal, inherited part of the psyche shared by all humans.
 It contains archetypes: primordial images and patterns that serve as blueprints for human thoughts, emotions and behaviour, and express themselves through symbols.
 Jung, by the way, called archetypes a matrix of our species.

 At first glance, the collective knowledge and the collective unconscious are different things.
 The former is consciously learned and shared by people, while the latter is innate.
-But upon closer inspection, it turns out they were both the same thing once upon a time.
-Indeed, the collective knowledge isn't exclusive to humans -- it extends to other species as well.
+But upon closer inspection, it turns out they were once the same thing.
+Indeed, the collective knowledge isn’t exclusive to humans -- it extends to other species as well.
 For example, a lion must be taught how to hunt.
-In this regard, zoo lions can't be considered fully-fledged ones -- they miss out on the learned behaviour part.
+In this regard, zoo lions can’t be considered fully fledged -- they miss out on the learned behaviour part.

-At some early evolutionary stage, Mother Nature decided that instead of overloading DNA, it'd be easier to pass new information down to generations through teaching and learning -- as life's evolved, there's been such a shift.
+At some early evolutionary stage, Mother Nature decided that instead of overloading DNA, it would be easier to pass new information down through teaching and learning -- as life evolved, there was such a shift.
 Animals rely on both: their instincts -- their collective unconscious -- and their collective knowledge, in the same way as humans do, although not to the same extent.

-However, don't make the mistake that some do endowing the Matrix with creative power.
-In all its forms, it's lifeless and of the past, and it's the individual who breathes life into it by destroying it from within.
+However, don’t make the mistake, as some do, of endowing Matrix with creative power.
+In all its forms, it is lifeless and of the past, and it is the individual who breathes life into it by destroying it from within.
 Only at this level does real magic happen.

-It's only the individual perspective that really matters because, paradoxically, there is no other objective one in the entire Universe.
-Therefore, we must also add the personal unconscious.
-The three of them together make up your Matrix, which you're destined to deal with.
+It is only the individual perspective that really matters because, paradoxically, there is no other objective one in the entire Universe.
+Therefore, we must also add the personal unconscious -- while the former two may be shared by many, this Matrix is only yours.
+The three of them together make up what you’re destined to deal with.

 To be continued.